-Jay joined US Squash as the Executive Editor after publishing Squash Magazine for 17 years.
-At US Squash, Jay is responsible for driving the production of Squash Magazine as well as helping with the transition into the digital production and delivery of the magazine and other aspects of US Squash.
+Jay joined US Squash in July 2013 as the Executive Editor after publishing Squash Magazine for seventeen years.
+At US Squash, Jay is responsible for driving the production of Squash Magazine as well as helping with the transition into the digital production, delivery of the magazine and other aspects of US Squash.
 Having been in the publishing world since his college days at UC Berkeley (including several stints at the Tacoma News Tribune, in Tacoma, WA, and the San Francisco Chronicle), Jay jumped into the magazine world by co-founding Junior Tennis Magazine—aimed at the highest level of junior tennis around the world.
 In 1997, Jay entered into an agreement with the then USSRA to produce Squash Magazine for the Association’s members.
-While building Squash Magazine, Jay was intimately involved in every aspect of the magazine’s production (writing, editing, photography, production and developing longterm relationships with advertisers).
-While at UC Berkeley, Jay was introduced to squash after 18 years of competitive tennis and, within his first year, he played on the only college team west of the Mississippi to compete in the Collegiate National Championships.
+While building Squash Magazine, Jay was intimately involved in every aspect of the magazine’s production (writing, editing, photography, production and developing long-term relationships with advertisers).
+While at UC Berkeley, Jay was introduced to squash after eighteen years of competitive tennis and, within his first year, he played on the only college team west of the Mississippi to compete in the Collegiate National Championships.
 Jay also played lacrosse for Cal before graduating in 1987.
-Jay is active in league play in Seattle, WA, and is a regular participant in the US Masters and Skill Level Championships.
+Jay is active in league play in Seattle, WA, and is a regular participant in the U.S. Masters and Skill Level Championships.

 firstname.lastname@example.org ; 212-268-4090 ext.
 5890

-Preston started in June 2011 and is responsible for all aspects of squash doubles programming including the accreditation (sanctioning) and support of tournaments, rankings, hosting the National Championships and development programs.
-Prior to joining US Squash, Preston served as the Head Squash Professional at the Union Boat Club in Boston, MA where he worked for more than five years.
-Prior to serving in this role, he was the assistant pro at the Field Club of Greenwich for three years.
-Quick served on the US Squash Board of Directors for two years in the capacity of Athlete Representative, and has served on the Massachusetts Squash Board for three years.
-Quick previously served on the Board of Squash Haven, the New Haven based urban squash and education program for two years.
-Prior to serving as a squash professional, Quick was the Executive Director of the College Squash Association for two years, immediately after graduating from Trinity College where he was a four time All-American and played on the team which started the 13 year unbeaten streak.
-Quick’s other playing highlights include multiple junior, intercollegiate, doubles and singles National titles.
-An experienced tournament director, Quick has run several National Championships, including two National Sibling Doubles Championships and the recent U.S. Hardball Championships.
+Preston joined US Squash in June 2011 and is responsible for all aspects of squash doubles programming including the accreditation (sanctioning) and support of tournaments, rankings, hosting the national championships and development programs.
+Prior to joining US Squash, Preston served as the head squash professional at the Union Boat Club in Boston and was the assistant pro at the Field Club of Greenwich for three years.
+Quick served on the US Squash Board of Directors for two years in the capacity of Athlete Representative, and served on the Massachusetts Squash board for three years.
+Quick was also the Executive Director of the College Squash Association for two years, immediately after graduating from Trinity College where he was a four time All-American and played on the team which started the thirteen year unbeaten streak.

 email@example.com; 212-268-4090 ext.
 5895

-Ryan started with US Squash in July 2012 as a lead for the US Squash Officiating program.
-His focus is driving the development of additional training and education targeted at improving the quality of officiating nationally at all levels.
-Prior to working at US Squash, Ryan held a position with Accenture in its technology division where he was involved in projects across the Technology, Consumer goods, and Healthcare sectors.
-After leaving Accenture he took a position with a small software firm managing their Reporting and Analytics division.
-He captained the University of Pennsylvania Squash Team, graduating in 2008, and has remained active in the sport at his local club in Philadelphia, The Racquet Club of Philadelphia.
+Ryan joined US Squash in July 2012 and leads technology strategy and implementation at the organization.
+Prior to working at US Squash, Ryan held a position with Accenture in its technology division where he was involved in projects across the technology, consumer goods, and healthcare sectors.
+After leaving Accenture, he took a position with a small software firm managing their reporting and analytics division.
+He captained the University of Pennsylvania squash team, graduating in 2008, and has remained active in the sport at The Racquet Club of Philadelphia.

 email@example.com; 212-268-4090 ext.
 5893

-Harry started at US Squash in September 2012 as a Program Manager.
-He is responsible for supporting the accredited tournament structure nationally with a focus on improving the tools available for tournament directors, as well as assisting with the implementation of National Championships.
+Harry joined US Squash in September 2012 as a Program Manager.
+He is responsible for supporting the accredited tournament structure nationally with a focus on improving the tools available for tournament directors, as well as assisting with the implementation of national championships.
 Prior to working at US Squash, Harry was an intern at a small real estate investment firm between his junior and senior year at Colby College.
-While at Colby Harry was the #1 player on the Men’s Varsity Squash team for four years and was the captain during his senior year.
+While at Colby, Harry was the No. 1 player on the men’s varsity squash team all four years and was the captain during his senior year.
 He continues to play squash recreationally at his local club in Long Island.

 email@example.com; 212-269-4090 ext.
 5898

-Rich started at US Squash in August 2013 as Director of National Teams and Certifications.
+Rich joined US Squash in August 2013 as Director of National Teams and Certifications.
 He is responsible for further developing all aspects of the national team structure, along with implementing a new officiating program and aiding the development of current or prospective teaching professionals.
 Rich graduated from Leeds Metropolitan University with a degree in Sports Development and Recreation in his home country of England.
-In 2003 he captained a High School Championship winning team with Wycliffe College, and twice won the Division 1 College Championships with Leeds Metropolitan University.
 After a short career on the PSA tour, Rich has spent the past four years coaching in Greenwich, CT.

 firstname.lastname@example.org; 212-268-4090 ext.
 5882

-Dent started at US Squash in August 2008 as a Program Manager, and is responsible for US Squash’s relationship with the College Squash Association including management of their National Championships.
+Dent joined US Squash in August 2008 as a Program Manager, and is responsible for US Squash’s organized play and partnerships including those with the College Squash Association and Urban Squash.
 He also focuses on programs which support teaching professionals and coaches, as well as US Squash’s initiative to seed new middle and high school programs across the country.
-Prior to working at US Squash, Wilkens held teaching professional positions at the Fairmount Athletic Club in Philadelphia and the Concord-Acton Squash Club outside of Boston, and served as tournament director for several 2008 US Squash Championships.
-He captained the Princeton Squash Team, graduating in 2007, and was an integral member of the Princeton Squash Camp coaching staff for six years.
-Wilkens also worked for Squashtalk.com as an office manager during a sabbatical from Princeton.
+Prior to working at US Squash, Dent held teaching professional positions at at several clubs in Philadelphia and Boston.
+He captained the Princeton squash team, graduating in 2007, and helped manage the Princeton squash camp coaching staff for six years.